kjell-van-straaten/FJSP-SLGF/readme.md

-This repository contains the SLEGA that is proposed to solve the highly constrained FJSP outlined in this paper:
+This repository contains the SLGF that is proposed to solve the highly constrained FJSP outlined in this paper:
 ...

 it contains of the following 3 folders: